sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 ECHO: "A SERVO - SPRING - NO PAYLOAD", " MARGIN OF SAFETY ", MS = 1.45333, max_load = -178329, pos = 20
 ```

-The maximum moments are attempted to be found by performing the calculations on a range of positions, using `function sweep1` Maximum/minimum values sometime show up at unusual positions.
+The largest moments are attempted to be found by performing the calculations on a range of positions, using `function sweep1`.
+The largest moment values sometime show up at unusual positions.
 A **static** calculation is performed at each position.
 No **dynamic** calculations are performed, and because of this one should have healthy static margins.

+This design has a **torsion spring** located at joint A, which helps reduce the torque on the A servo.
+Above, the fourth line from the bottom shows the margin without a spring (MS = -0.203117)... negative MS is BAD.
+With a spring MS = 0.258321.

 Another objective of the design was to make the 3D printed parts not require supports when printing, to speed up the printing.